benjaminpasquiou/pyIPCMini/doc/source/index.rst

 It has been tested using the RS232 protocol, with the pump's DB9 connector hooked to a USB-serial converter based on FTDI chip.

 This is an unofficial package for the `IPCMini <https://www.agilent.com/en/product/vacuum-technologies/ion-pumps-controllers/ion-pump-controllers/ipcmini-ion-pump-controller>`_ and it is not supported by the equipment's vendor.
-This software package has been created by relying on the informations from Agilent’s user manual.

 Installation
 ------------